fremydev/gamedev_articles_summaries/A_Survey_Of_Video_Game_Testing.md

 <br>
 The work reports that play-testing is the primary testing technique used by game developers, and also that automating play-testing sessions is very hard, wich leads developers to hire specialized testers to manually play-test their games, resulting in an industry that relies mostly on manual labour and human expertise to test their games.
 <br>
-The study concludes that researches about automated game tests needs to be made, as weel as tools for this.
+The study concludes that researches about automated game tests needs to be made, as well as tools for this.
 Allowing the developers to integrate such tools in the workflow, allows the play-testers to focus on other aspects of the game, such gameplay and aesthetics.

 ## 2. Survey Method
 Types of content considered for the research: